Article

 Don’t despair, AI enthusiasts.
 “System-level solutions take time to emerge,” Gans said.

-We’re currently in the between times for AI—"The time between the demonstration of the technology’s capability and the realization of its promise reflected in widespread adoption.”
+We’re currently in the between times for AI—“the time between the demonstration of the technology’s capability and the realization of its promise reflected in widespread adoption.”

 After electricity was first introduced, Gans explained, the “turning point was the discovery that electricity could be distributed.”
 In manufacturing, it was initially used to increase fuel efficiency and cost savings in factories.
 As adoption grew and factories were freed from their power source, electricity was used in more and more applications, and we began to see innovation in factory design.
 This led to optimized configuration, more efficient use of materials and modularization.
-(You may be familiar with Ford Motor Company’s 1913 assembly line and the genesis of mass-produced automobiles.)
+(You may be familiar with Ford Motor Co.’s 1913 assembly line and the genesis of mass-produced automobiles.)

 AI is the new electricity.
 It’s just in its early-1900s phase.
 As electricity allowed factories to be decoupled from their power source, AI allows judgment to be decoupled from the predictions those judgments are based on.
 Applying AI is “not just a question of machines making decisions, but different people getting to make decisions,” Gans said.
 Previously, a single human or group of communicating humans was responsible for both prediction and making a judgment based on that prediction.
 Now, since AI can take on the burden of prediction, different humans—perhaps those with less predictive capability but better judgment-making capability—can take on the burden of making decisions.